ZackAllen/arcgis-maps-sdk-unity-samples/README.md

 7. Launch Unity and open the `VR Sample` level.

-8. In the heirarchy select the `ArcGISMap` Game Object and then in the inspector set your API Key.
+8. In the hierarchy select the `ArcGISMap` Game Object.
+In the inspector set the API key on the ArcGISMap Component.
 You can learn more about [API keys](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) and [Accounts](https://developers.arcgis.com/documentation/mapping-apis-and-services/deployment/accounts/) in the _Mapping APIs and location services_ guide.

 9. (Optional) If you want to be able to open the `.cs` files in this project and have intellisense recognize variable correctly, in Unity navigate to `Edit -> Preferences -> External Tools -> Generate .csproj files for 'local tarball`